kapalk/Multilayer-Perceptron-Library/README.md

 # backpropagation-feedforward-ANN
-    A feedforward neural network binary classifier which is trained using basic backpropagation algorithm.
+    A multi-layer perceptron library.
+The library contains a MLP class for binary classifying and another for regression.
+The network is trained by neural basic backpropagation algorithm.
+User can define the number of hidden layers and hidden neurons of the network and choose between a few activation functions.

-    The whole network and algorithm are built from scratch using python 3.5 without any external library dependencies.
+    The whole network and algorithm are built from scratch using python 3 without any external library dependencies.

 ## scripts: